Franmil Reyes Player Props: Royals vs. Rangers

 Franmil Reyes At The Plate

-- Reyes has two home runs and three walks while hitting .222.
+- Reyes has two home runs and four walks while batting .231.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.